Siege of Castelnuovo: Great assault

 During the following days most of the artillery concentrated its fire on a fort in the upper town.
 Barbarossa thought that it was the key point of Castelnuovo's fortifications and proposed to capture it.
-The remaining cannons, meantime, continued firing at the fragile walls of the town.
+The remaining cannons, meanwhile, continued firing at the fragile walls of the town.
 On 4 August, Barbarossa ordered an assault against the ruins of the fort, which was now completely shattered, with its casemates ruined.
 As a major point of the defense, Sarmiento had reinforced the garrison and removed the wounded in the preceding days.
 The assault began at dawn and the battle lasted all day.
 Captain Machín of Munguía distinguished himself in the fight, leading the defenders with great courage.
 By nightfall the remnants of the Spanish garrison retreated to the walls of the town with their wounded, leaving the ruined castle in Barbarossa's hands.
 The day was very costly in lives.
 Of the Spanish officers defending the castle only Captains Masquefá, Munguía, Haro, and a corporal surnamed Galaz survived.
 The remainder had been killed in the battle.
 Among the very few survivors that the Ottomans captured, they found three deserters.
 These were immediately brought to Barbarossa and encouraged the admiral to continue with the assaults, reporting that the Spanish had suffered heavy casualties, lacked gunpowder and shot, and were mostly injured and exhausted.